-Please note, in future years, fees for continuing students may be subject to an inflationary increase, if the government increases the current fee cap.
+- In future years, fees for continuing students may be subject to an inflationary increase, if the government increases the current fee cap.

 An international student is someone who does not have “settled” status in the UK and would need to apply for a visa to study in the UK.